Reviews you can trust.See why.

 A garlic press is meant to be a convenient alternative to a chef’s knife, giving you minced garlic in seconds—no knife skills required.
 This small everyday tool is usually quite simple: The traditional design consists of a hopper or perforated basket that holds garlic cloves, a plunger that presses garlic through the perforations, and a lever mechanism or handles that force the plunger down on the cloves.

-Finally, cleanup was critical.
-Two models had multiple parts—one press had six pieces—that required disassembly prior to washing.
+- Too Many Parts: Two models had multiple parts—one as many as six pieces.
+They required disassembly prior to washing.
 This meant we had to keep track of the parts and put everything back together after each use, which is totally impractical for a tool that’s all about convenience.
-Another design flaw we noticed was plungers covered in nubs, which trapped garlic and made the plungers difficult to clean.
-Our top two presses both had a smooth, flat surface that pushed garlic through a perforated hopper, with no protrusions to clean afterward.
-Our favorite press had the added feature of a swing-out hopper that made it easy to remove clove remnants.